-- Ovulation (release of an egg from an ovary in a woman) leading to pregnancy.
+- release of an egg from an ovary in a woman (ovulation) leading to pregnancy.
 Ovulation may happen when premenopausal women who do not have regular monthly periods take DUETACT.
-This can increase the chance of pregnancy.
-See “What should I tell my doctor before taking DUETACT?”
+This can increase your chance of getting pregnant

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all the side effects of DUETACT.
 For more information, ask your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 How should I store DUETACT?